How 9 Cuts of Meat Got Their Names

 1. Boston butt

-Don't be too grossed out when you hear this name; it doesn't mean "butt" as in "rear end" - the cut actually comes from the front shoulder of the pig.
+Don't be too grossed out when you hear this name; it doesn't mean "butt" as in "rear end."
+Instead, the cut comes from the front shoulder of the pig.
 So why "butt"?
 During colonial days New England butchers tended to take less prized cuts of pork like these and pack them into barrels for storage and transport.
 The barrels the pork went into were called butts.
 This particular shoulder cut became known around the country as a New England specialty, and hence it became the "Boston butt."

 2. Porterhouse steak